Northern Ireland: Climate

-Northern Ireland is the least forested part of the United Kingdom and Ireland, and one of the least forested countries in Europe.
+Flora and fauna

 Until the end of the Middle Ages, the land was heavily forested.
 Native species include deciduous trees such as oak, ash, hazel, birch, alder, willow, aspen, elm, rowan and hawthorn, as well as evergreen trees such Scots pine, yew and holly.
 Today, only 8% of Northern Ireland is woodland, and most of this is non-native conifer plantations.

+As of the 21st century, Northern Ireland is the least forested part of the United Kingdom and Ireland, and one of the least forested countries in Europe.

+The only native reptile in Northern Ireland is the viviparous lizard, or common lizard, which is widely distributed, particularly in heaths, bogs and sand dunes.
+The common frog is a very widespread species.
+Some lakes support internationally important bird populations, Lough Neagh and Lough Beg hold up to 80,000 wintering waterfowl of some 20 species, including ducks, geese, swans and gulls.
+The otter is the fourth largest land mammal in Northern Ireland.
+It can be found along the river systems, although it is seldom seen and will avoid contact with humans.
+356 species of marine algae have been recorded in the northeast of Ireland; 77 species are considered rare.

+Demographics

 Counties

 Northern Ireland consists of six historic counties: County Antrim, County Armagh, County Down, County Fermanagh, County Londonderry, and County Tyrone.

 These counties are no longer used for local government purposes; instead, there are eleven districts of Northern Ireland which have different geographical extents.
 These were created in 2015, replacing the twenty-six districts which previously existed.

 Although counties are no longer used for local governmental purposes, they remain a popular means of describing where places are.
 They are officially used while applying for an Irish passport, which requires one to state one's county of birth.
 The name of that county then appears in both Irish and English on the passport's information page, as opposed to the town or city of birth on the United Kingdom passport.
 The Gaelic Athletic Association still uses the counties as its primary means of organisation and fields representative teams of each GAA county.
 The original system of car registration numbers largely based on counties remains in use.
 In 2000, the telephone numbering system was restructured into an 8-digit scheme with (except for Belfast) the first digit approximately reflecting the county.

 The county boundaries still appear on Ordnance Survey of Northern Ireland Maps and the Philip's Street Atlases, among others.
 With their decline in official use, there is often confusion surrounding towns and cities which lie near county boundaries, such as Belfast and Lisburn, which are split between counties Down and Antrim (the majorities of both cities, however, are in Antrim).

-In March 2018, The Sunday Times published its list of Best Places to Live in Britain, including the following places in Northern Ireland: Ballyhackamore near Belfast (overall best for Northern Ireland), Holywood, County Down, Newcastle, County Down, Portrush, County Antrim, Strangford, County Down.
+In March 2018, The Sunday Times published its list of Best Places to Live in Britain, including the following places in Northern Ireland: Ballyhackamore near Belfast (overall best for Northern Ireland); Holywood, County Down; Newcastle, County Down; Portrush, County Antrim; Strangford, County Down.